-The shape of stories is hardwired into our brains.
-This course explains why, and shows how to harness this power to transform your business and marketing communications.
+The course will give you not just a new skill, but a thorough understanding of why the shape of stories is hardwired into our brains, and how you can use this knowledge to transform your business and marketing communications.

 John and your tutor are on-hand throughout to answer questions, feedback on your assignments, and critique your business stories at the end of the course.